Read and Publish

 This Read and Publish agreement with Lippincott Williams & Wilkins (LWW) relates to all of the publishing house's journals, except their "gold open access" publications.

-Members of the University of Bern, the Bern University of Teacher Education (PH Bern), the Inselspital (University Hospital) and the Tiefenau-Spital can publish on an open access basis in the LWW-journals listed here without incurring any costs.
+Members of the University of Bern, the PHBern and the Inselspital (University Hospital) can publish on an open access basis in the LWW-journals listed here without incurring any costs.

-All members of the University of Bern, the Bern University of Teacher Education (PH Bern), the Inselspital (University Hospital) and the Tiefenau-Spital: Students (including postgraduate and doctoral students), assistants, lecturers and professors.
+All members of the University of Bern, the PHBern) and the Inselspital (University Hospital): Students (including postgraduate and doctoral students), assistants, lecturers and professors.

 Check whether the title is included in the following List of journals.

 Articles are submitted on the Lippincott Williams & Wilkins (LWW) website as usual.
-When submitting your applications, please use your institutional e-mail address (Universität Bern, PH Bern, Inselspitals Bern oder Tiefenau-Spital).
+When submitting your applications, please use your institutional e-mail address (Universität Bern, PHBern, the Inselspital).

 Here is a step-by-step guide to the open access publication process on the Lippincott Williams & Wilkins (LWW) website.